Home

 Marble stains can throw the typical marble owner into a panic.
 People often try all kinds of remedies without any luck and assume the stain is permanent.

 Luckily, a stain in marble is almost never permanent and can be easily removed in most cases.
-Certain stains (like rust) can be difficult, but usually only very old and/or deep stains cannot be removed.
+Certain stains (like rust stains) can be difficult, but usually only very old and/or deep stains cannot be removed.

-**You'll find complete step-by-step instructions for removing all types of marble stains in the Removing Granite & Marble Stains e-book.
+Step-by-step instructions for ink stain removal, coffee stains, oil, rust, red wine stain removal and cleaning all other types of marble stains are found in the Removing Granite & Marble Stains e-book.

-Sealing is helpful in many cases, but not always necessary or recommended.
+Sealing will help prevent staining.... but it's not always necessary or recommended.
 When needed applying a recommended impregnating sealer will dramatically improve marble stain and grout stain protection.
-Perform the simple water test to determine if/when your marble countertop or floor needs sealing.

 Contrary to what you may have read or been told, marble does not stain easy.
 People confuse "staining" with "etching".
 Marble does etch easily... in seconds.
 But etching is a completely different marble cleaning issue.